Anna Parzymies

-Anna Parzymies (b.
-5 January 1939 in Sofia, Bulgaria) is a Polish arabist, doctor of oriental studies, and professor at Warsaw University.
+Anna Parzymies (5 January 1939 – 14 August 2026) was a Polish arabist, doctor of oriental studies, and professor at Warsaw University.

-Biography
+Life and career

-Anna Parzymies finished secondary school and college in Sofia, Bulgaria.
+Anna Parzymies was born in Sofia, Bulgaria on 5 January 1939.
+She finished secondary school and college there.
 During 1957–1962, she studied at the Faculty of Turkish Philology at the University of Sofia.
 In 1962, she received a Bulgarian government grant to study Arabic at the Bourguiba Institute of Modern Languages, Tunis El Manar University, Tunisia.
 In 1971, she received a master's degree at the Faculty of Foreign Languages at Warsaw University.
 In 1978, she was awarded a Ph.D. degree at the Jagiellonian University in Kraków.
 Following habilitation in 1992, she was awarded a postdoctoral degree in the humanities, in the field of Turkic linguistics.
 Her main research interests include language contacts between Turkic and Slavic peoples and the cultures of Muslim communities.

-She specializes in three areas of research:
+She specialised in three areas of research: